dianixn/ICC_2023/README.md

+PLEASE DO REALIZE THERE IS A IMPLEMENTATION DELAY OF 7 SAMPLES FOR MATLAB LTE AND CDL CHANNELS!!
+PLEASE READ THROUGH THE OFFICIAL MATLAB PAGES.

 # ICC_2023
 Code for "Achieving Robust Generalization for Wireless Channel Estimation Neural Networks by Designed Training Data" accepted by ICC 2023.